Arachni/arachni/README.md

     --http-req-limit            concurent HTTP requests limit
                                   (Be carefull not to kill your server.)
-                                  (Default: 200)
+                                  (Default: 60)
-                                  (NOTE: If your scan seems unresponsive try lowering the limit.)
+                                  (*NOTE*: If your scan seems unresponsive try lowering the limit.)

     --http-harvest-last         build up the HTTP request queue of the audit for the whole site and harvest the HTTP responses at the end of the crawl.
+                                 (In some test cases this option has split the scan time in half.)
                                  (Default: responses will be harvested for each page) (*NOTE*: If you are scanning a high-end server and you are using a powerful machine with enough bandwidth